Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 What is the Creyos ADHD Assessment Tool?

-What Does it Include?
+What Does the Assessment Tool Include?

 It is made up of:

-- Four cognitive tests that efficiently measure aspects of attention and executive function
+Four cognitive tests that efficiently measure aspects of attention and executive function.

-- The Sustained Attention to Response Task (SART), a short continuous performance task
+The Sustained Attention to Response Task (SART), a short continuous performance task.

 How Long Does ADHD Testing Take?

 The Creyos ADHD Assessment takes less than 25 minutes to complete, making it easy for patients to be assessed in the appropriate setting for focus, either in clinic or at home.
+Patients taking the assessment from their home have the ability to have whatever support person they need present, such as the person’s spouse, a close relative, or a parent or guardian.

-- Is scientifically validated and objective
+Is scientifically validated and objective.

-- Conveys performance with respect to the typical range on specific ADHD markers, in addition to specific percentile ranks
+Conveys performance with respect to the typical range on specific ADHD markers, in addition to specific percentile ranks.

 The Science Behind The ADHD Focused Protocol and Report